 Skip to main content

-You have probably heard about the Robinhood app on YouTube and want to know if it’s available in Malaysia, right?
+Have you heard about the Robinhood app on YouTube or social media and want to know if it’s available in Malaysia?
+You’re in the right place.

-Do you want to know if the Robinhood app is available in Malaysia, its expansion plans, and the alternatives available in your country?
-We’ve got you covered!
+Do you want to know if Robinhood is available in Malaysia, its expansion plans (particularly its recent Singapore approval as the Asia-Pacific gateway), and the best alternatives for Malaysian investors?
+We’ve got you covered.

 What is Robinhood?

-Robinhood was founded in 2013.
-Since then, it has played a major role in disrupting the brokerage industry by allowing US retail investors to trade with no commissions, alongside its biggest rival, Webull.
-Robinhood is defined as a commission-free online broker that offers the possibility of trading stocks, ETFs, options, and cryptocurrencies.
+Founded in 2013, Robinhood has played a major role in disrupting the brokerage industry by allowing US retail investors to trade with no commissions, alongside its biggest rival, Webull.
+Robinhood is defined as a commission-free online broker offering stocks, ETFs, options, and cryptocurrencies – all integrated into a clean, mobile-first interface that has been particularly popular with younger and first-time investors.

 Is the Robinhood app available in Malaysia?

-To help us answer this question, we focused on low cost and reputable stock trading apps available in Malaysia.
-Given that, here are our suggestions:
+To help answer this question, we focused on low-cost, reputable stock trading apps available in Malaysia.
+Our top suggestions:

 0% Commissions